VERIFY BEFORE RELYING

 Methodology

-Official sources are listed below where applicable.
-Requirements, policies, rates, closing customs, and laws can change, so verify current details with the official source before making a real-world decision.
+Official sources are listed below.
+Requirements, policies, exam outlines, deed-stamp rates, calculator allowances, and laws can change, so verify current details with the official source before making a real-world decision.

 Sources